Mjavan/Monster-Haunting/README.md

-# Monster-Haunting
+# Hello-world
-This is a repository for the first machine learning algorithm
+This is my first machine learning algorithm